-\begin{remark} Although the dendrograms for knots given by our method are not exactly the cluster trees, the pruning graph cluster tree procedure proposed in \citep{nugent2010clustering} with excess mass can also be applied to help decide the final segmentation. \citep{peterson2018merging} also presented similar ideas choosing the final number of clusters by looking at the lifetime of the clusters in the dendrogram.
+Although the dendrogram for knots given by our method is not exactly the cluster trees, the pruning graph cluster tree procedure proposed in \cite{nugent2010clustering} with excess mass can be applied to help decide the final segmentation. \cite{peterson2018merging} also presented similar ideas choosing the final number of clusters by looking at the lifetime of the clusters in the dendrogram.
 Additionally, the traditional ``elbow'' methods can be used to determine the number of clusters.
-An inferential choice of the number of clusters can also be made using the gap statistics \citep{Tibshirani2001}. \end{remark}
+An inferential choice can also be made using the gap statistics \citep{Tibshirani2001}. \end{remark}

-\subsection{Assignment of labels}
+\subsection{Assignment of Labels}

-~~~~In the previous step, we have created $S$ groups of knots and each group has a cluster label.
-To pass the cluster membership to each observation, we assign the label to each observation according to which group its nearest knot belongs to.
-For instance, if an observation $X_i$ is closest to knot $c_j$ and $c_j$ belongs to cluster $\ell$, we assign cluster label $\ell$ to observation $X_i$.
-This step assigns a cluster label to every observation.
+~~~~In the previous step, we created $S$ groups of knots and each group has a cluster label.
+To pass the cluster membership to each observation, we assign a hard clustering label to each observation according to which group its nearest knot belongs.
+For instance, if an observation $X_i$ is closest to knot $c_j$ and $c_j$ belongs to cluster $\ell$, we assign cluster membership label $\ell$ to observation $X_i$.

+{ \begin{remark} { There are other methods in clustering literature for assigning labels of observations based on identified structures. \cite{azzalini2007clustering} and \cite{SCRUCCA2016} assign unlabelled data based on density ratios.
+DBSCAN and HDBSCAN \citep{Campello2015, EsterKriegel1996} assign labels (and identify noisy points) based on k-nearest-neighbor considerations.
+One may use these alternatives to assign the cluster label to each observation.} \end{remark} }

-\section{Density-based Edge Weights Construction}
+\section{Density-Based Edge Weights Construction}

-~~~~To incorporate the information of density into clustering, we calculate the edge weights based on the underlying density function.
-However, the conventional notion of PDF is not feasible in multivariate data due to the curse of dimensionality.
+~~~~To incorporate the information of density into clustering, we calculate the edge weights in the constructed skeleton based on the underlying density function.
+However, the conventional notion of PDF is not feasible in multivariate or even high-dimensional data due to the curse of dimensionality.
 To resolve this issue, we introduce three density-related quantities that are estimable even when the dimension is high.